KarissaLowe/Vertical-Farm-Bees/README.md

   * Question 1 - Were the number of berries produced by plants different between treatments and season trials?
 This file contains R code for Figure 1 and the Zero-inflated regression (and additional T Tests) to compare number of berries.
   * Question 2 - Does the volume of strawberries differ between different treatments?
 This File contains R code for Figure 2 and T Tests to compare volume of berries between treatments
   * Question 3 - Does the Dry Matter Content (DMC) of the strawberries differ between treatments?
 This File contains R code for Figure 3 and Tests to compare dry matter content of berries between treatments
+  * Question 4 - Does the root:shoot ratio of the plants differ between UV treatments and Season Trials?
+This File contains R code for Figure 4 and Tests to compare the root:shoot ratio of the plants between both season trials and room treatments